odh-labs/ml-workshop/docs/lab-setup-new.md

 <img src="./images/setup/install-23.png" alt="drawing" width="600"/>

-# Install ODH elements including populate Kafka cluster with product info:
+# Install ODH based workshop tools
 In a text editor or IDE, open the file ***$REPO_HOME/src/deploy/kfdef/workshop-kfdef-WITHOUT-kafka-and-populator.yaml*** You need to make one change to it.
 - Locate the **airflow2** overlay in the code